Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Discussion

 \subsubsection{Absence of the PacMan feature on Europa}

 The icy satellites of Saturn, Mimas, Tethys, and Dione, show evidence of an IR/UV color anomaly and anomalously high thermal inertia in equatorial regions on their leading hemispheres, known as the PacMan feature \citep{Howett2011,Schenk2011,Howett2012,Howett2014}.
-This region is spatially correlated with areas preferentially bombarded by high-energy electrons \citep{Nordheim2017}.
+This feature is spatially correlated with areas preferentially bombarded by high-energy electrons \citep{Nordheim2017}: at these moons, electrons with energies above $\sim$~1~MeV, which penetrate to depths comparable to the thermal skin depth, precipitate in a lens-shaped pattern centered on the equatorial regions of the leading hemisphere.
 It has therefore been hypothesized that these high-energy electrons increase the contact area between grains, enhancing their thermal conductivity and hence their thermal inertia \citep{Howett2011,Schenk2011,Schaible2017}.

-Modeling by \cite{Nordheim2018} also showed that high-energy electrons should preferentially bombard the equatorial regions of Europa's leading hemisphere, forming a bull's-eye pattern.
-One might therefore expect a PacMan-like anomaly similar to that observed on Saturn's icy satellites.
-However, the opposite trend is observed here, with lower thermal inertia at the equator (whereas higher values are observed on Mimas, Tethys and Dione).
-This discrepancy can be explained by differences in the microscopic properties of the ice on these satellites.
+At Europa, \citet{Nordheim2018} showed that high-energy electrons (in the MeV range, penetrating to the thermal skin depth) should bombard the equatorial regions of both the leading and trailing hemispheres in lens-shaped patterns similar to those predicted for the Saturnian moons \citep{Paranicas2014,Nordheim2017}, but with a preference for the trailing hemisphere.
+One might therefore expect a PacMan-like anomaly at the equator, most pronounced on the trailing hemisphere.
+However, the opposite trend is observed here, with lower thermal inertia at the equator on both hemispheres (Figure~\ref{fig:albedo_timap}b, \ref{fig:thermalinertiavslatitude}), whereas higher values are observed on Mimas, Tethys, and Dione.
+We acknowledge that the equatorial regions of the trailing hemisphere exhibit a higher thermal inertia than those of the leading hemisphere; this difference, however, is unlikely to be caused by an electron-induced effect, but rather reflects a difference in composition and weathering processes, as explained in Section~\ref{ssec:traillead}.